Skip to main content Skip to accessibility

 • infectious disease reporting, including symptoms, test status, result status, contacts, potential sources of infection

-• information on contaminant exposure (including PFAS), which may include symptoms, morbidities, testing status, result status, affected addresses, potential sources of exposure
+• environmental contaminant exposure (including PFAS), which may include symptoms, morbidities, testing status, result status, affected addresses, potential sources of exposure

-• termination of pregnancy data, including name of practitioner, grounds (opinion for the commencement of treatment), date of birth, gestation, parity, method, complications, sterilisation, or deaths
+• termination of pregnancy data, including Certificates of Termination of pregnancy, name of practitioner, grounds (opinion for the commencement of treatment), date of birth, gestation, parity, method, complications, sterilisation, or deaths

 • child health and maternity data, including smoking cessation in maternity, screening and immunisation uptake and wider health outcomes

-• your preferences, questions addressing knowledge, attitudes or intentions regarding behaviours and activity
+• insights from Islanders in a number of formats about preferences, questions. addressing knowledge, attitudes or intentions regarding behaviours and activity

-Public Health need to collect and hold information about you from a diverse number of sources, to conduct the functions of Public Health.
+We need to collect and hold information about you from a diverse number of sources, to conduct our Public Health functions.
 Our legal basis for processing personal data in most cases is that it is necessary for the exercise of the Public Health function of the States or any public authority (Schedule 2 para 4(c) of the Data Protection Law).

 Special category data (such as information about your health) will be only processed on the basis that it is necessary to inform the provision of health or social care or treatment, the management of health or social care systems or to develop services to protect the population’s health and wellbeing.
 This may include: